normhcho/machinelearning_finalproject/prediction_lifting.md

     ## Detection Prevalence   0.2846   0.1941   0.1742   0.1640   0.1832
     ## Balanced Accuracy      0.9995   0.9986   0.9983   0.9999   0.9976

-The accuracy rate improved to 99.96% with the 13 variable model.
+The accuracy rate is also over 99% with the 13 variable model.
 While there is some worry with overfitting, but hopefully that is mitigated with the relatively low number of variables.
 This is the model I plan to use.

-**Error Analysis**
+**Error**

-With such a high accuracy rate at 99.96%, other measure error metrics such as sensitivity and specificity, positive predictive value and even kappa (concordance) are above 99.5%.
+Given that these were tested on testing data, the out of sample or generalization error is very low.
+Thus, there were not be much need to test vs. the training set to get the in sample sample error.

 **Decision Tree**